Jasper, Alberta the famously Scenic Place

 Because of the hour, there were few other vehicles on the road, and I gripped the steering wheel, alternately glancing at the highway and then at the scenery.
 The moonlight bathed the park in a surreal, romantic glow, making me appreciate anew the scenery that I’d seen so many times in years of driving this highway.

 That was March, and my friends and I were bound on a girlfriends’ trip to Jasper, a break from our university studies.
-We’d left the city right after we finished classes, driving the four hours to our favourite mountain getaway for some hiking, relaxation, and girl time.
+We’d left the city right after we finished classes, driving the four hours to our favorite mountain getaway for some hiking, relaxation, and girl time.
 That full-moon welcome into Jasper made the late afternoon drive worth it and promised better things to come.

 The next morning, after a leisurely breakfast, we hopped into the truck and went to find Pyramid Lake.
 A left turn at the edge of town put us on the winding Pyramid Lake Road, which we followed for several kilometers, past evergreen forests, swampy marshes, and a small marina.